 Surprisingly, castor oil is also one of the best things you can do for a hair if you want to have more lustrous, healthy looking locks, as it’s rich in protein, minerals, and vitamin E, in addition to providing antibacterial and anti-inflammatory compounds.

 When purchasing castor oil, remember that quality is the key to effectiveness.
-Look for cold-pressed, 100% pure castor oil, such as this Molivera Organics Castor Oi available on Amazon.
+Look for cold-pressed, 100% pure and organic castor oil.
+This bottle of Essential Living Pure Natural Castor Oil fits all the criteria.

 5 Remarkable Benefits Of Castor Oil For Hair